-''' int tm_sec; / 0-59 seconds /
+int tm_sec; / 0-59 seconds /

 int tm_min; / 0-59 minutes /

 int tm_hour; / 0-23 hour /

 int tm_mday; / 1-31 day of month /

-int tm_mon; / 0-11 month /
+int tm mon; / 0-11 month /

 int tm_year; / 0- year - 1900 /

 int tm_wday; / 0-6 day of week (Sunday = 0) /

 int tm_yday; / 0-365 day of year /

-int tm_isdst; / flag: daylight savings time in effect / '''
+int tm isdst; / flag: daylight savings time in effect /

-When local time is called for, the program consults the system to determine the time zone and whether the U.S.A., Australian, Eastern European, Middle European, or Western European daylight saving time adjustment is appropriate.
-The program knows about various peculiarities in time conversion over the past 10-20 years; if necessary, this understanding can be extended.
+char tm_zone;/ abbreviation of timezone name /

+long tm_gmtoff; / offset from GMT in seconds /

+Tm isdst is non-zero if a time zone adjustment such as Daylight Savings time is in effect.

+Tm_gmtoff is the offset (in seconds) of the time represented from GMT, with positive values indicating East of Greenwich.

+Timezone remains for compatibility reasons only; it's impossible to reliably map timezone's arguments (zone, a "minutes west of GMT" value and dst, a "daylight saving time in effect" flag) to a time zone abbreviation.

-Timezone returns the name of the time zone associated with its first argument, which is measured in minutes westward from Greenwich.
-If the second argument is 0, the standard name is used, otherwise the Daylight Saving version.
-If the required name does not appear in a table built into the routine, the difference from GMT is produced; e.g., in Afghanistan timezone(-(60+4+30), 0) is appropriate because it is 4:30 ahead of GMT and the string GMT+4:30 is produced.
+If the environmental string TZNAME exists, timezone returns its value, unless it consists of two comma separated strings, in which case the second string is returned if dst is non-zero, else the first string.
+If TZNAME doesn't exist, zone is checked for equality with a built-in table of values, in which case timezone returns the time zone or daylight time zone abbreviation associated with that value.
+If the requested zone does not appear in the table, the difference from GMT is returned; e.g. in Afghanistan, timezone((604+30), 0) is appropriate because it is 4:30 ahead of GMT, and the string GMT+4:30 is returned.
+Programs that in the past used the timezone function should return the zone name as set by localtime to assure correctness.

-gettimeofday(2), time(3)
+/etc/zoneinfo time zone information directory /etc/zoneinfo/localtime local time zone file gettimeofday(2), getenv(3), time(3), tzfile(5), environ(7)

+NOTE

 The return values point to static data whose content is overwritten by each call.
+The tm_zone field of a returned struct tm points to a static array of characters, which will also be overwritten at the next call (and by calls to tzset).

-isalpha, isupper, islower, isdigit, isxdigit, isalnum, isspace, ispunct, isprint, isgraph, iscntrl, isascii, toupper, tolower, toascii - character classification macros isalpha(c)
+isalpha, isupper, islower, isdigit, isxdigit, isalnum, - character classification macros isalpha(c)

-#include <ctype.h>
+#include < ctype.h>